khulnasoft-lab/design.khulnasoft.com/contents/brand-messaging/style-formatting.md

 name: Style and formatting
 ---

+The style and formatting guidelines govern the way we write in our marketing materials — including our vocabulary, grammar, punctuation, and formatting — and ensure consistency across all of our content.
+Technical writing and product teams should follow the [documentation style guide](https://docs.gitlab.com/ee/development/documentation/styleguide/) when developing content within the product.

 For any style questions not directly addressed below, refer to the [Associated Press Stylebook](https://www.apstylebook.com/).
 Where the guidance below conflicts with AP style, the guidance below takes priority.

 ## Word list